1881 AAA Championships

+Summary

 The weather in Birmingham was hot and sunny, "a thin tissue of clouds and a cool breeze somewhat tempered the sun's rays," and a crowd of 14,000 spectators attended the championship.
 The Aston Company Band played musical selections throughout the afternoon and the prizes were presented by Mrs. Richard Chamberlain, the Lady Mayoress of Birmingham.

 The programme of events was the same as last year with fourteen events for men only.
 The heats and finals all took place on one day with the exception of the 10 miles race which took place on the following Monday, 18 July, at the same venue.

 Performances were generally better than last year with championship best performances in eight of the fourteen events, while that in the 100 yards was equal to the best.
 The track at Aston was a cinder path with a circumference of 501 yards 1 foot.
 It was measured on the Friday afternoon by a surveyor, Mr. Wilson, using a foot chain laid 12 to 15 inches from the inside edge to confirm the accuracy of the race distances.
 The ground, did, however, have a slight slope, "the last 300 yards of the 440 yard course sloped more than 6 feet."
 This favoured competitors in the 440 yards and 120 yards hurdles, so performances in these events cannot be compared with other years.
 The stadium layout included a separate straight sprint track which also sloped to some extent, and this favoured competitors in both the 100 yards and the long jump.
 Lon Myers, the American world record holder, said in a letter home, "the descent was about three-quarters of a yard on the sprint path."

 Lon Myers competed in both the 100 yards and 440 yards and together with Eugene Merrill (Boston AC) who competed in the 7 miles walk, they were the first foreign athletes to compete in the championship.
 Myers appeared first, in the first heat of the 100 yards, but the slope on the track threw him off and he did not live up to expectations and finished fourth.
 The Birmingham Mail said, "before half the distance was covered it was seen that Myers was labouring hard to keep his place."
 In a letter home Myers described his race thus: "I was thrown out of stride, owing, no doubt, to the downhill course, and the rest of the way I was trying to run and keep from falling at the same time."
 The 440 yards was a different story, as Myers won easily with time to look round at the other competitors.